FelixLabelle/felixlabelle.github.io/_posts/2025-11-10-review_of_theoritical_limit_ir.md

 2. Loads documents, queries and relevance judgments (`qrels`).
 3. Converts the sparse relevance information into a binary ground truth map required by the optimizer.
 4. Calls `optimize_embeddings` with the current dimensionality together with a set of hyperparameters (learning rate, temperature, early‑stopping settings, etc.) that are pulled from `DEFAULT_EXPERIMENT_PARAMS`.
+5. Calculate top-k accuracy
+6. Find the elbow where performance stops increasing for a given number of dimensions

 The function returns the accuracy with which the top-k (k=2 in this case) was found.

-While I was able to get this code to run, its unclear if I did something wrong or there is fundamentally an issue with this code or approach.
-All the results, regardless of dimension, converged to a specific accuracy for a given dataset.
+The

 ### Variability of the method over multiple runs